bigyanse/system-design/60DaysofLearning.md

 - Sharding
     - Sharding distributes data across different databases such that each database can only manage a subset of the data
     - Taking a users database as an example, Users from names starting with A-C are stored in one, D-E in one and similarly, as the number of users increases, more shards are added to the cluster
-    - If one shard goes down, the other shards are still operational, although you'll want to add some form of replication to avoid data loss
+    - If one shard goes down, the other shards are still operational, although we'll want to add some form of replication to avoid data loss
-    - There is no single central master serializing writes, allowing you to write in parallel with increased throughput
+    - There is no single central master serializing writes, allowing us to write in parallel with increased throughput
     - Common ways to shard a table of users is either through the user's last name initial or the user's geographic location
     - Disadvantage
-        - You'll need to update your application logic to work with shards, which could result in complex SQL queries
+        - You'll need to update our application logic to work with shards, which could result in complex SQL queries
         - Joining data from multiple shards is more complex
         - Sharding adds more hardware and additional complexity
         - Data distribution can become lopsided in a shard.
 For example, a set of power users on a shard could result in increased load to that shard compared to others